 New Mexico — rising

-Another of the “four corners” states also is adding a new tax bracket.
+In addition to Arizona, another of the “four corners” states also is adding a new tax bracket.
 In New Mexico, the top rate is now 5.9%.
 This new, fifth tax bracket has a rate that is 1% higher than the old top rate of 4.9%.
 New Mexico failed to meet its revenue growth target in 2020, which triggered the hike.

 If you live in either of the other two “four corners” states — Colorado and Utah — you can exhale.
 Your state income taxes will not be increasing.